Congratulations to 2020 Capitol Hill Day Contest Winners

 Sara Haile from Maryland and Rodney Webb from Kentucky

 Our federal advocacy efforts are all the more dynamic when the movement mobilizes and demonstrates the broad yet deep impact mentoring has in individual communities.

-Attending the 2018 National Mentoring Summit?
-Join hundreds of your colleagues on January 24, 2018 for the fourth annual Capitol Hill Day by signing up to participate when you register for the Summit*.
-This important advocacy event brings Members of Congress and their staff face to face with mentors, advocates, professionals and researchers to talk about critical issues facing the country’s young people and the legislation and policies they can help implement to expand access to quality mentoring opportunities for youth.
+Attending the 2020 National Mentoring Summit?
+Join hundreds of your colleagues on January 29, 2020 for the sixth annual Capitol Hill Day by signing up to participate when you register for the Summit*.
+This important advocacy event brings Members of Congress and their staff face to face with mentors, advocates, professionals, and researchers to talk about critical issues facing the nation’s young people and the legislation and policies they can help implement to expand access to quality mentoring opportunities.

 The sheets below list only members of Congress who are on legislative committees relevant to mentoring policy, or who have co-sponsored mentoring legislation.

 Please note: The United States Congress is still in the process of assigning Members of Congress to Committees; this list will be updated often before Capitol Hill Day, please check back.
 This information will also be uploaded into your Capitol Hill Day App the weekend before the Summit.